BentoBoxWorld/Biomes/README.md

 	Valid values are *'ISLAND', 'CHUNK' and 'SQUARE'*
 * Default Size: this allows to set default value that will be set when Biome GUI is opened.
 It must be integer larger then 0.
 * Reset Biomes:  if this is *true*, on owner change, addon will reset biome on whole island to default biome, if user does not have biomes.set permission.
-* Timeout: this allows to set some delay before user can change biome on his island again. **NOT IMPLEMENTED**
+* Timeout: this allows to set some delay before user can change biome on his island again.
+* biomes-visibility: this variable allows to choose which biomes users can see in Biomes GUI.
+    Valid values are *'ALL', 'DEPLOYED' , 'ACCESSIBLE' and 'TOGGLEABLE'*

 ## Biomes.yml